Extractive

 Relationship with Adjacent Character Zones

-This zone is generally found adjacent to the settlements where their workers are, or were, housed.
-There is a time based relationship between this zone and the ‘Post Industrial’ character zone as there are strong forces of change in the borough acting to promote the reuse of disused extractive zones for reuse as recreational and commercial sites.
-The current zone only represents a very small proportion of the land in the Rotherham district previously characterised by extractive activities, the majority having closed down and subjected to re-landscaping prior to 2003.
+This zone is generally found adjacent to the settlements where the workers are, or were, housed.
+There is a time based relationship between this zone and the ‘Post Industrial’ character zone, as there are strong forces of change in the borough acting to promote the reuse of disused extractive sites for reuse as recreational and commercial sites.
+The zone only represents a very small proportion of the land in the Rotherham district that has been characterised as having extractive activity - the majority having closed down and been subject to re-landscaping prior to 2003.

 Inherited Character

 The Middle and Upper Coal Measures are the dominant geology within the Rotherham district.
-These rocks hold valuable coal and clay seams that dip away from the west to the east.
-The thickest deposits of coal run down the centre of the coal measures, with one of the most productive seams being the Barnsley Bed.
-Further east the seams thin and dip further under ground until the coalfield runs beneath the Magnesian Limestone (Hill 2002, 14).
+These rocks hold valuable coal and clay seams that dip down from the west to the east.
+The thickest deposits of coal run along the centre of the Coal Measures, with one of the most productive seams being the Barnsley Bed.
+Further east the seams thin and dip further underground, until the coalfield runs beneath the Magnesian Limestone (Hill 2002, 14).

-The reorganisation of the coal industry in the 1970s and 80s lead to many pits closing or combining with other nearby collieries and by the 1990s there were only 3 deep coal mines active in the district at Dinnington, Thurcroft and Maltby.
-After closure, the colliery buildings were sometimes pulled down immediately but the large spoil heaps around the collieries are sometimes still dominant features in the landscape.
+The reorganisation of the coal industry in the 1970s and 80s led to many pits closing or combining with other nearby collieries and by the 1990s there were only 3 deep coal mines active in the district - at Dinnington, Thurcroft and Maltby.
+After closure, the colliery buildings were sometimes immediately pulled down, but the large spoil heaps around the collieries are often left as dominant features in the landscape.

-Figure 2: The dates of closure of Rotherham shaft mined colliery sites large enough to register as HEC character units.
-Nb.
-During the time of this survey (c.2005) Orgreave and Silverwood were operating as opencast coal sites.
+Figure 2: The dates of closure of Rotherham shaft mined collieries large enough to register as character units.
+N. B. During the time of this project Orgreave and Silverwood were operating as opencast coal sites.

 Underlying mapping © Crown copyright.
 All rights reserved.
 Sheffield City Council 100018816.
 2007

-Outside this zone a number of other now ‘restored’ open cast sites have been identified within the ‘Surveyed Enclosure’ and ‘Private Parkland’ zones.
-This type of mining began in 1942 with the creation of the Directorate of Opencast Coal and the subsequent mining activities on the Flockton, Whinmoor and Fenton coal seams (Gray 1976, 41).
-The industry is highly destructive of past landscapes.
+Outside this zone a number of other now ‘restored’ opencast sites have been recorded within the ‘Surveyed Enclosure’ and ‘Private Parkland’ zones.
+This type of mining began in 1942 with the creation of the Directorate of Opencast Coal and subsequent mining activities on the Flockton, Whinmoor and Fenton coal seams (Gray 1976, 41).

 Later Characteristics

-The highly recent nature of the areas within this zone means that there has been little opportunity for later additions to the landscape.
-The former collieries within the zone are moving towards ‘Post Industrial’ landscapes with the reclamation of spoil heaps, planting of trees and addition of new roads to facilitate these changes and to facilitate the creation of business parks.
-The 1990s was a time of significant change for former extractive sites with financial support coming into the region for regeneration of towns and countryside, such as European Objective 1 Funding.
-This has meant that the vast majority of former collieries are now within the ‘Post Industrial’ zone.
+The highly recent nature of the activities within this zone means that there has been little opportunity for later additions to the landscape.
+Former collieries within the zone are moving towards ‘Post Industrial’ landscapes, with the reclamation of spoil heaps, planting of trees and addition of new roads to facilitate the creation of business parks.
+The 1990s was a time of significant change for former extractive sites, with financial support, such as European Objective 1 funding, coming into the region for regeneration of both towns and countryside.
+This means that the vast majority of former collieries are now within the ‘Post Industrial’ zone.

-Opencast coal mining has ceased in the district since the initial survey undertaken to produce the HEC data, the last coal being taken from Orgreave in 2006.
+Opencast coal mining has ceased in the district since the initial characterisation survey was undertaken - the last coal being taken from Orgreave in 2006.

 Bibliography